buddemat/ds-object-detection-urban-environment/README.md

 ## Dataset
 ### Dataset analysis
 The dataset features point-of-view images from cars.
 The images are accompanied by ground truth data which contains bounding boxes for three classes of objects (cars, pedestrians, and cyclists).
 The following example image shows a highway traffic situation.
-The cars are highlighted by red boudning boxes:
+The cars are highlighted by red bounding boxes:

 ![png](visualizations/sample_highway.png)